con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 *oṁ sarva-dharmābhāva-svabhāva viśuddha-vajra a ā aṃ aḥ | prakṛti-pariśuddhāḥ sarva-dharmā yad uta sarva-tathāgata-jñāna-kāya-mañjuśrī-pariśuddhitām upādāyeti a āḥ | sarva-tathāgata-hṛdayaṃ hara hara | oṁ hūṁ hrīḥ bhagavan jñāna-mūrti vāg-īśvara mahā-vāca sarva-dharma gaganāmala-supariśuddha-dharma-dhātu-jñāna-garbha āḥ |*[^162-m]

-[^162-m]: *Oṁ*!
-O you whose nature is the absence of all phenomena, whose vajra-essence is completely pure—*a ā aṃ aḥ*!
-All phenomena are by nature fully pure—to explain, they are fully pure based on state of complete purity that is Mañjuśrī, the wisdom body of all *tathāgata*s—*a āḥ*!
-Seize, seize the heart of all tathāgatas. *Oṁ hūṃ hrīḥ*!
-O Blessed One, wisdom body, lord of speech whose speech is great, he who is all Dharma, whose essence is the wisdom of the Dharma realm that's completely pure like stainless space—*āḥ*!
+[^162-m]: *Oṁ*—O you whose nature is the absence of all phenomena, whose vajra-essence is fully pure—*a ā aṃ aḥ*!
+All phenomena are by nature fully pure—to explain, they are fully pure based on the state of complete purity that is Mañjuśrī, the wisdom body of all *tathāgata*s—*a āḥ*!
+Seize, seize the heart of all tathāgatas! *Oṁ hūṃ hrīḥ*—O Blessed One, wisdom body, lord of speech, whose speech is great, who is all Dharma, whose essence is the wisdom of the Dharma realm that is completely pure like stainless space—*āḥ*!

 > [ed-d p.
 68] atha vajradharaḥ śrīmān hṛṣṭatuṣṭaḥ kṛtāñjaliḥ |